 Healthy vs. Unhealthy Cat Poop: What to Look For

 Healthy poop is generally malleable (like modeling clay: not too soft, not too hard) and shaped like a Tootsie Roll.
-This is considered the gold standard for poop: Your kitty is passing her stool normally.
+This is considered the gold standard for poop: Your kitty is passing stool normally.
 Healthy stool is dark brown in color, but not too dark, as blackish poop can mean blood in the stool.
-Poop that is too light also may indicate a more serious issue like liver disease as it can be an indication that there is complete obstruction of the bile duct says PetWave.
+Poop that is too light also may indicate a more serious issue like liver disease as it can be an indication that there is complete obstruction of the bile duct, says PetWave.

 Small, hard balls of poop are considered abnormal and unhealthy because they can be an indicator of constipation.
 This is a serious issue for cats because it may indicate problematic health concerns like neurological or metabolic conditions or a colon obstruction, notes International Cat Care.
-According to Wag!, the fact that your cat is constipated may also indicate that she is dehydrated.
+According to Wag!, the fact that your cat is constipated may also indicate that they are dehydrated.
 You should definitely call your vet if your cat passes small, hard balls of stool.